 2. World War II K-Rations

-K-Rations were well-known for keeping troops from dying of hunger – and that’s about it.
-It contained three entrees for a day,an unrecognizable chopped ham and eggs, veal loaf, or chicken pate and equally mysterious cheese.
-It also came with a bouillon cube, undrinkable lemonade that doubled as a floor cleaner, a fruit or cereal bar and a bit of chocolate.
+K-Rations were well-known for keeping troops from dying of hunger, and that’s about it.
+It contained three entrees for a day: an unrecognizable chopped ham and eggs, veal loaf, or chicken pate and equally mysterious cheese.
+It also came with a bouillon cube, undrinkable lemonade that doubled as a floor cleaner, a fruit or cereal bar, and a bit of chocolate.

 The K-ration’s saving grace: a packet of instant coffee.
+Ratf*cking didn’t start with MREs, U.S. troops have been at it the whole time.

 3. Buffalo Chicken MRE

-The taste of the Buffalo Chicken MRE was bad enough: imagine hot sauce with added vinegar for a flavor sensation you won’t soon forget.
-People trying Buffalo Chicken for the first time and getting past the buffalo sauce might wonder why troops were so averse to eating it.
+People trying “Pulled Chicken in Buffalo Style Sauce” for the first time and getting past the sauce might wonder why troops were so averse to eating it.
 It’s the knowledge of what’s to come after eating it that left us shook.
+MREs might be known to clog up the digestive works for some troops, but not the Buffalo Chicken MRE.
+It had the exact opposite effect.

 4. Firecake